Mechanism of autism: Inflammation

 The immune system is thought to play an important role in autism.
 Children with autism have been found by researchers to have inflammation of both the peripheral and central immune systems as indicated by increased levels of pro-inflammatory cytokines and significant activation of microglia.
 Biomarkers of abnormal immune function have also been associated with increased impairments in behaviors that are characteristic of the core features of autism such as, deficits in social interactions and communication.
 Interactions between the immune system and the nervous system begin early during the embryonic stage of life, and successful neurodevelopment depends on a balanced immune response.
 It is thought that activation of a pregnant mother's immune system such as from environmental toxicants or infection can contribute to causing autism through causing a disruption of brain development.
 This is supported by recent studies that have found that infection during pregnancy is associated with an increased risk of autism.

 Some evidence suggests that gut–brain axis abnormalities may be involved by means of impaired serotonin signaling and inflammation.
 A 2015 review proposed that immune dysregulation, gastrointestinal inflammation, autonomic nervous system malfunction, gut microbiota alterations, and food metabolites may cause brain neuroinflammation and dysfunction.
 A 2016 review concluded that enteric nervous system abnormalities might play a role in neurological disorders such as autism.

 Metabolism

 Some data suggests neuronal overgrowth observed in autism may be caused by an increase in several growth hormones or impaired regulation of growth factor receptors.
-Some inborn errors of metabolism are associated with autism, but probably account for less than 5% of cases.
+Some inborn errors of metabolism are associated with autism, but probably account for less than 5% of cases, although the precedence of this varies internationally with levels of consanguinity and it is thought to present its own endophenotype.
+Medical evidence has shown that autistic patients often present with abnormalities in glutathione-dependant redox metabolism, mitochondrial disorders, glucose 6 phosphate deficiency, Phenylketonuria and Propionic Acidemia among other metabolic abnormalities.
+Commonalities between both the genetic and epigenetic factors causing these metabolic disorders, and autism, are considered to be a potential reason for the high levels of comorbid presentation of autism in patients with a metabolic disorder.
+Many of the metabolic disorders implicated in autism also share a high degree of comorbidity to learning disabilities and other behavioural and neuropsychiatric concerns, most notably, catatonia (see also, catatonic autism), psychosis (see also, schizophrenia and autism) and depression.